ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 ### Random file encryption key
 ETEFS_Mini supports the random file encryption key mechanism.
 After enable this feature, ETEFS_Mini will allocate a random file encryption key for each file.
 Using this method to encrypt file is much more safety than using fixed file encryption key.

+### Custom data binding
+ETEFS_Mini adds an extended file header data to each encrypted file.
+A part of this header data is reservedly used by ETEFS_Mini itself to save some basic information about encryption.
+Another part of this header data is free for developer.
+Once this area of header data is set by the developer, it is firmly bind to the encrypted file forever by ETEFS_Mini.
+While editing the file, this custom data is still bonded with the encrypted file.
+The kind of data can be used to save the extended control information for the encrypted file.